DIVA-DIA/DeepDIVA/README.md

 # Deprecated <DeepDIVA: A Highly-Functional Python Framework for Reproducible Experiments>
-DeepDIVA is no longer active maintenance, please use [Gale](https://github.com/v7labs/Gale) instead.
+DeepDIVA is no longer under active maintenance, please use [Gale](https://github.com/v7labs/Gale) instead.
 Gale is an updated fork of DeepDIVA that has full adoption of an object oriented design with stronger isolation between individual tasks, a more polished workflow as well as an optimized inference use-case.

 ## DeepDIVA: A Highly-Functional Python Framework for Reproducible Experiments